Ground Beef Gyro Meatball Lettuce Wraps (Video)

 Greek Seasoning is an herb and spice blend that’s available in most stores.
 But if you don’t want to buy it, is usually contains salt, garlic powder, Oregano (preferably Greek oregano), Marjoram, and dried lemon peel.
 Some brands also contain onion, parsley and black pepper.
 The most essential ingredient is Oregano; if you have that just add a pinch of the other ingredients you do have.

-What tips can make the Gyro Meatball Lettuce Wraps easier to make?
+Want Gyro Meatball Lettuce Wraps that are easier to make?

-If making meatballs seems labor intensive, you can also just brown the ground beef and season it with the spices.
+If making meatballs seems labor intensive, you can also just brown the ground beef and season it with the spices used in the meatballs.
 And feel free to use purchased Tzatziki Sauce too if that will help you get this on the table.
 (Or remember my trick that I shared when I posted Greek Salmon with Tzatziki Sauce and ask your favorite Greek restaurant if you can buy some Tzatziki!)

-- Add the Greek Seasoning (affiliate link), ground cumin (affiliate link), and garlic powder and buzz a couple more times so the seasonings are well combined.
+2. Add the Greek Seasoning, ground cumin, and garlic powder and buzz a couple more times so the seasonings are well combined.

 Want More Lettuce Wrap Dinner Ideas?